Jambaree/jambaree-next-wordpress-workspace/@jambaree/next-wordpress/README.md

 - `getAllContentNodePaths` : Exported from "@jambaree/next-wordpress"
 - `WordpressTemplate` : Exported from "@jambaree/next-wordpress"
 - `FlexibleContent` : Exported from "@jambaree/next-wordpress"
-- `getMenuItems` : Exported from "@jambaree/next-wordpress"
+- `useMenuItems` : Exported from "@jambaree/next-wordpress"
 - `YoastSEO` : Exported from "@jambaree/next-wordpress"
 - `getData` : Exported from "@jambaree/next-wordpress";